tumaer/SciML/lecture/svm.md

 $$x\rightarrow\varphi(x)$$ (feature_map)

-In general, $x$ and $\varphi$ are vectors where $\varphi$ has the entire $x$ as argument.
+In general, $x$ and $\varphi$ are vectors where $\varphi$ has the entire $x$ as an argument.
 The resulting modified classifier becomes

 $$h(x)= g(\omega^T \varphi(x)+b).$$ (classifier_with_feature_map)

 **Example: XNOR**

-The following classification problem is non-linear as there is no linear decision boundary.
+The following classification problem is non-linear, as there is no linear decision boundary.

 ```{figure} ../imgs/svm/xnor_example.png
 ---